 What is the treatment for Koebner phenomenon?

-- Elective surgery/procedures should be performed while skin disease is stable or in remission
+- Elective surgery/procedures are ideally performed while skin disease is stable or in remission.

-- Active systemic treatment of psoriasis or cutaneous lupus erythematosus may suppress the Koebner phenomenon
+- Active systemic treatment of psoriasis may suppress the Koebner phenomenon.

-- Bland ointment may be inhibitory but topical corticosteroids have not be shown to prevent Koebner phenomenon.
+- A bland ointment may be inhibitory but topical corticosteroids have not been shown to prevent Koebner phenomenon.

-Treatment for cutaneous lesions arising from the Koebner phenomenon depends on the associated skin condition.
+Treatment for the cutaneous lesions arising from the Koebner phenomenon depends on the associated skin condition.